HIIT/dime-server/loggers/desktop/INSTALL.md

 All lists in the configuration files use semicolons (`;`) to separate list items.
 For dictionary maps, the format is `A->B`.
-Lists can extend multiple lines.
+Lists can extend to multiple lines.
 An example:

 	[Mysection]
 	mylist: foo; bar;